AkshayOza-95/Credit-Default-Risk-Prediction/README.md

 The **Value** we would be adding through our project is increased efficiency and accuracy through which financial institutions can evaluate a loan application and examine the risk of whether a loan applicant is likely to default or not.
 This will save financial institutions a significant amount of money that they might lose otherwise while lending a loan to someone who might face difficulties in repayment

 # Data
-The data we will be using for our project is the [https://www.kaggle.com/c/home-credit-default-risk/overview] (Home Credit Default Risk Data).
+The data we will be using for our project is the  [Home Credit Default Risk Data](https://www.kaggle.com/c/home-credit-default-risk/overview).
 It was provided by the Home Credit Group as a part of the Kaggle Competition.